 Port expansion led to the development of the City of Port Tampa.
 Quarters were built for port workers; stately residences were constructed for sea captains; wealthy merchants built grand homes; cigar factory workers built modest dwellings.

-By the time Clara Barton sailed into Port Tampa from Cuba with injured crewmembers of the USS Maine in April 1898, Henry Plant was successfully lobbying the War Dept. to select Tampa as an assembly point and his docks in Port Tampa as the point of departure for the Spanish-American War – a conflict that would put Tampa on the map.
+By the time Clara Barton sailed into Port Tampa from Cuba with injured crew members of the USS Maine in April 1898, Henry Plant was successfully lobbying the War Dept. to select Tampa as an assembly point and his docks in Port Tampa as the point of departure for the Spanish-American War – a conflict that would put Tampa on the map.
 Troops camped in the port district and on Picnic Island.
 Theodore Roosevelt and the Rough Riders, among other notables, rode through town on their way to the war in June 1898.

 A year later Henry Plant died and his empire was dismantled; neglected wooden structures such as the Plant hotels disintegrated.
 Fires destroyed most of the commercial district.
 The hurricane of 1921 wreaked havoc in the port district and the beach pier.
-Shipping operations outgrew Port Tampa; thus the larger Port of Tampa, situated on Hillsborough Bay near present-day downtown Tampa, was developed.
+Shipping operations outgrew Port Tampa; thus the larger Port of Tampa/Port Tampa Bay, situated on Hillsborough Bay near present-day downtown Tampa, was developed.

-Historic sites are repurposed: Port Tampa City Library in the former First Bank of Port Tampa City building, V.T.
-Clark’s general store in the earlier Hanks’ Corner, American Legion Post #138 on the location of the past Municipal Pier, and West Shore Elementary School on the site of the previous Lottery Building.
+Historic sites are repurposed: Port Tampa City Library in the former First Bank of Port Tampa City building and later known as the Commerce Bank Building, V.T.
+Clark’s general store in the earlier Hanks’ Corner until July 2017, American Legion Post #138 on the location of the past Municipal Pier, and West Shore Elementary School on the site of the previous Lottery Building.

-A visit to Port Tampa would not be complete without an outing to Picnic Island’s beach, boat launch, fishing pier, playground, and bird sanctuary; an idyllic recreational locale and a tranquil spot to just sit and watch beautiful sunsets.
+A visit to Port Tampa City would not be complete without an outing to Picnic Island’s beach, boat launch, fishing pier, playground, and bird sanctuary; an idyllic recreational locale and a tranquil spot to just sit and watch beautiful sunsets.